 What initially looked like complicated 5-vehicle crash in bad weather turned out to have a very straightforward cause: several truckers who failed to do their jobs.

 A final note …

-We are all currently trying to survive through an unprecedented pandemic.
+As we share this story in 2020, we are all currently trying to survive through an unprecedented pandemic.
 In many places, hospital and health care workers are overloaded and under-resourced.
 There is never a good time to drive dangerously or endanger others, but this is a particularly bad time to cause injury and harm to anyone.

-All drivers – and especially professional drivers – owe an extra duty of care right now.
-Predictable, preventable crashes send people to hospitals where they will be isolated, in danger of infection – and possibly diverting critical resources.
+All drivers, and especially professional drivers, owe an extra duty of care right now.
+Predictable, preventable crashes send people to hospitals where they will be isolated, in danger of infection— and possibly diverting critical resources.

 Do your part by driving safely.